Obama admin VA hospitals used term 'Kung Flu' in official online, marketing materials

 Trump referred to the coronavirus as “Kung Flu” on Saturday night during his campaign rally in Tulsa, Okla.
 McEnany was asked about the phrase multiple times during the briefing Monday.

-CBS reporter Weijia Jiang first brought up the topic, asking why the president uses “racist” terms such as “Kung Flu.”
+CBS' Weijia Jiang, a Trump critic, first brought up the topic, asking why the president uses “racist” terms such as “Kung Flu.”
+Jiang previously claimed that a White House offiical had used the term "Kung Flu," but she has refused to name the official without explaining why.

 JIMMY KIMMEL CALLS FOR TRUMP 'N-WORD' TAPE ...
 FOX FINDS KIMMEL 'N-WORD' TAPE